-Dynamic duo Gerald and Britney Klass are the owners of Soul Bowl, a fresh concept serving a fusion of soul food, Caribbean cuisine and BBQ.
+Dynamic duo Gerard and Britney Klass are the owners of Soul Bowl, a fresh concept serving a fusion of soul food, Caribbean cuisine and BBQ.
 It was established in 2017.

 Soul Bowl’s pop-up cafe re-emerged in 2018 at Breaking Bread Cafe located in North Minneapolis.
 Business quickly grew and expanded.
 As a result of rapid success, in March they chose to become a food vendor at Target Field.
 They can be found in section 120.